jueves, 19 de diciembre de 2019

 "In non-duality the separate self sense is greatly reduced and even disappears.
 Everything that happens is the direct experience of reality.
 It is being able to lead ordinary life without thinking of oneself.
 When you look at a tree, it is a tree, and not you looking at a tree.
 The latter is the response of our rational intellect.
 "Thomas Keating

-Who is looking at a tree?
+Who is observing a tree?

 "That which makes the eye see, but needs no eye to see, that alone is Spirit."